shinokada/svelte-radix/src/routes/+page.md

 ## Events

-All icons have the following events:
+Add the `withEvents` props if you want the following events forwarding:

 - on:click
 - on:keydown